JetBrains: Open source projects

 In 2009, JetBrains open-sourced the core functionality of IntelliJ IDEA by offering the free Community Edition.
 It is built on the IntelliJ Platform and includes its sources.
 JetBrains released both under Apache License 2.0.
 In 2010, Android support became a part of the Community Edition, and two years later Google announced its Android Studio, the IDE for mobile development on Android platform built on the Community Edition of IntelliJ IDEA and an official alternative to Eclipse Android Developer Tool.
+After two years of development JetBrains open-sourced Kotlin in February 2012.
 In June 2015, it was announced that the support of Eclipse ADT would be discontinued making Android Studio the official tool for Android App development.